fieldtrip/website/development/project/fns.md

 2. create a wrapper to run the binaries
 3. The call to elecsfwd should be modified as follow

-* input arguments --img segfile and --electrodes elecs disappear, they are substituted by two other arguments called --dim and --3dmesh
+- input arguments --img segfile and --electrodes elecs disappear, they are substituted by two other arguments called --dim and --3dmesh
-* the input argument --3dmesh contains the coordinates of the voxels' centers (all and only voxels belonging to the head) and an additional columns with the tissue label of each voxel.
+- the input argument --3dmesh contains the coordinates of the voxels' centers (all and only voxels belonging to the head) and an additional columns with the tissue label of each voxel.
 The resulting matrix V has dimensions [N (head voxels) X 4]
-* the input argument dim contains the dimensions of the MRI (e.g. 256X256X256] in order to be able to build the box around the head
+- the input argument dim contains the dimensions of the MRI (e.g. 256X256X256] in order to be able to build the box around the head
-* output argument --data datafile now contains only a matrix M of dimensions [skinXbrain voxels], no additional fields
+- output argument --data datafile now contains only a matrix M of dimensions [skinXbrain voxels], no additional fields
-* provide Hung with 2 files: one semgmented labelled MRI, one text file with the output voxels, containing the positions of the solutions in voxels coordinates
+- provide Hung with 2 files: one semgmented labelled MRI, one text file with the output voxels, containing the positions of the solutions in voxels coordinates

 ## Steps to be taken (Cristiano)

-1. Understand how to initialize all the elements used by elecsfwd function to calculate the leadfield in particula
+1. Understand how to initialize all the elements used by elecsfwd function to calculate the leadfield in particular:

 - smri-seghead: the segmentation mesh file format (can it be a .mat file?)
-  - electrodes.h5: the electrodes positions file (in head coordinates?) how do we read/plot elecs if we have h5 file?
+- electrodes.h5: the electrodes positions file (in head coordinates?)
+  - how do we read/plot elecs if we have h5 file?
-  - data.h5: time courses of the electrodes (?), no output how do we read/interpret its content? (contains lf?) how to determine if h5 file is elecs or lf...?
+- data.h5: time courses of the electrodes (?), no output
+  - how do we read/interpret its content? (contains lf?)
+  - how to determine if h5 file is elecs or lf...?
 - contable.csv: conductivity table (do not understande really the organization of this)
 - tolerance: of what?
 - what is the format h5? done

 2. Understand how to retrieve them (from disk? in memory?) done
 3. Discuss the integration of MKL no commercial libraries in the frame of GPL license of Linux (and Windows), try without any intel libraries, try libraries of octave (is modular)